-Credit by examination and waiver - The Foreign Languages department, reserves the right to waive all or part of the degree requirements for students who demonstrate, by examination, achievement at the college level.
+Credit by examination and waiver - The Foreign Languages department reserves the right to waive specific courses for students who demonstrate, by examination, achievement at the college level.
 Courses may be waived, allowing substitution of electives, or credit may be obtained by meeting the University's requirements for credit by examination.